-Understanding the dangerous nature of attack-trained police dogs from the perspective of a dog bite expert witness is often ignored in personal injury lawsuits.
+Understanding the dangerous nature of attack-trained police dogs from the perspective of a dog bite expert witness is often ignored in both civil and criminal litigation.
 Instead, focus usually remains on the exemplary nature of police dog training and a canine’s history of successfully apprehending suspects.
 Usually little if any consideration is given to animal behavior aspects of the dog’s nature.

 Explaining a police dog’s behavioral nature differs from explanations about the kind of specific training it was subject to by its canine handler.
 Generally, the methodology for teaching the skills involved in suspect apprehension is not difficult to understand.
 They involve instilling in the animal through techniques of operant conditioning a tendency to respond to certain commands (from a handler) which elicits aggressive reactivity towards a particular target.
 In principle, this is not difficult to do from a training standpoint, particularly if one begins such training early in life, and if one works with certain breeds such as the Belgian Malinois, or German Shepherd.

 No matter how well-trained in suspect apprehension a police dog might be, these animals can easily make behavioral mistakes, such as attacking at the wrong time, attacking the wrong person, attacking a suspect when not commanded to do so, and failing to stop an attack after being commanded to do so by the handler.
 Because of the behavioral nature of aggressive responding in animals, and despite the extensive training most police service dogs have been subjected to prior to being deployed in the field, they will make behavioral mistakes, thereby causing injury to a victim that was uncalled for or far beyond what was probably needed.